 The Masters in Aerospace Engineering & Management introduces you to contemporary business and management issues while increasing your depth of knowledge in your chosen aerospace engineering speciality.

-- The University has been the home of Aerospace Research for over 60 years.
+- The University of Glasgow has been the home of Aerospace Research for over 60 years.
 This long-standing activity has culminated in the Division of Aerospace Sciences having internationally recognised expertise in all areas of Aeronautics and Aerospace Systems.

 - You will be taught jointly by staff from the School of Engineering and the Adam Smith Business School.
 You will benefit from their combined resources and expertise and from an industry-focused curriculum.